3-14 June 2024

 America/New_York timezone

-The FRIB-TA Topical Program: The path to superheavy isotopes will be held at the Facility for Rare Isotope Beams (FRIB) on the campus of Michigan State University (MSU) in East Lansing, MI USA.
+The FRIB-TA Topical Program: The path to superheavy isotopes will be held at the Facility for Rare Isotope Beams (FRIB) in rooms 1221 A & B on the campus of Michigan State University (MSU) in East Lansing, MI USA.

 One of the most exciting topics of nuclear science today is the exploration of the heaviest isotopes that are northeast and east on the nuclear chart of the heaviest actinides found on earth.
 The existence of hundreds of isotopes with very large mass and varying levels of stability have been predicted.
 Driven by theory predictions in the last 20 years a vigorous experimental program has added new elements 113-118 to the periodic table establishing an area of nuclear research on the so-called superheavy elements (SHE).
 The formation and existence of these superheavies push the boundaries of our understanding of nuclear structure and dynamics and we also now understand that the r-process nucleosynthesis in explosive astrophysical environments is strongly affected by fission of incredibly neutron-rich heavy elements.